SYU2017/Week13-Web-Scraping_MongoDB_Flask/README.md

 * Use Pymongo for CRUD applications for your database.
 For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

 * Use Bootstrap to structure your HTML template.

+*  There’s also a simpler way to put the table in HTML: {{mars.mars_facts|safe}} -- mars is my dictionary with all the scraped data, and mars_facts is the “html” table created from scraping.
+All you need to do in the HTML is: {{mars.mars_facts|safe}} That will read in the HTML from mars_facts and interpret the HTML tags and display the table.
+(Nice to learn this)